2018 Parent Guide

 Please drop off your child between 9:00 – 9:20 AM.
 During this time, our staff will be fully available to guide and assist you.

 On the first day of each session, we require all cars to park and each camper to be walked to his or her appropriate arrival area.
 This offers parents/guardians an opportunity to meet their child’s Group Counselor and Head Counselor.
 A table will also be available for you to deposit money into your child’s Snack Shack account.
 Even if you have been to camp multiple sessions, we still ask that you assist in a smooth arrival by parking and escorting your camper to his or her group on the first day.

 Parking Lot – You may always park in one of the lots and bring your child to the appropriate arrival area.

 Quick-Drop Lane – You may utilize the Quick-Drop Lane at the appropriate arrival area to drop off your child and one of our staff members will take your child to his or her group.

 Please plan to pick up your child between 4:20 – 4:40 PM.
 During this time our staff will be available to guide and assist you with a smooth and quick departure.
 Please have your “Authorized Pick-up Person Card” out and visible for our staff to see when you arrive.

 Authorized Pick-Up Person Cards

-The Saturday before your session, you will receive two “Authorized Pick-up Person” cards in the mail that MUST be shown to pick up your child/children.
+A few days before your session, you will receive two “Authorized Pick-up Person” cards in the mail.
+For the security of all our campers, please be prepared to show this card upon request whenever you or someone else comes to pick up your child/children.